syncedtoblog/syncedtoblog.github.io/_posts/2020-08-14-Safe-Stadiums-Premier-League.md

 ---
 layout: post
-title: How Safe is Matchday Across Premier League Stadiums?
+title: How Safe is Matchday Across the Premier League?
 img: images/2020-08-14-Safe-Stadiums-Premier-League-1.jpg
 ---